berkaybarisalgun/Library-Management-System-For-Schools/README.md

 ### v1.0.2(2023-02-12)
 - The error in sorting by registration number in the Loan details section has been fixed
-- a new sorting by book name has been added
+- New sorting by book name has been added